harvic3/nodetskeleton/README.md

 - Clean architecture is basically based on the famous and well-known five **SOLID principles** that we had not mentioned until this moment and that we very little internalized.

-- If you liked it and you learned something, give me my star in the project that is the way you can thank me, don't be a damn selfish person who doesn't recognize the effort of others.
+- If you liked it and you learned or use something from this project, give this project a star, that's the way you can thank me, don't be a damn selfish person who doesn't recognize the effort of others.

 ### Observation 👀

-"The world is selfish" because I am surprised by the number of people who visit this project and browse through all its modules and files, but it seems that it is nothing new because they do not leave their star, good for them.
+"The world is selfish" because I am surprised by the number of people who visit this project to use it and browse through all its modules and files, but they don't even leave a star.

 **[⬆ back to the past](#table-of-contents)**